holstegelab/TREAT/README.md

 - **TREAT** correctly installed and working in your system
 - the target regions of interest in the form of a BED file.
 Please see BED file specifications [here](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)
 - the target genomes in the form of aligned BAM file(s).
 Please see BAM file specifications [here](https://genome.ucsc.edu/goldenPath/help/bam.html)
 - the reference genomes that was used to align genomes, in the form of a FASTA file.
-Please see FASTA file specifications [here](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/)
+Please see FASTA file specifications [here](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/).
+GRCh38 is available [here](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/)

 ## What do you get as output
 **TREAT** output consists of:
 - `treat_run.log`: a recapitulation of the job along with a replicable command
 - `sample.vcf.gz`: the main VCF file summarizing the genotype of the target regions in the target genomes
-- `sample.seq.txt.gz`: this file contains the same information as the VCF file, but in a tab-delimited format
-- `sample.raw.txt.gz`: this file contains the raw read- or contig-specific information

 ## How do you run TREAT
 To run **TREAT**, you can follow these steps: